 - 36-38 decibel - very low noise noticeable

 - 42-44 decibel - loud noise

-- 45 decibels and more - loud and passive noise
+- 45 decibel and more - loud and unbearable noise

-With such high power consumption, the Tri-X fans work at extremely high rpm to maintain a good operating temperature, resulting in a very high level of noise during the effort on the graphics card, which is not suitable for those looking for a quiet computer.
+With such high power consumption, the Tri-X fans operate at extremely high rpm to maintain a good operating temperature.
+As a result, the noise level when working on the video card is very high and clearly not suitable for those looking for a quiet computer.

 The Hawaiian core is serious about its heat emission, and even a monster Cooling The Tri-X can not bring it to operating temperatures that are considered to be low in the world of graphics cards.
 Although, 78 is a priority than 95's Cooling default.